microsoft/Project-Yellowstone-Documentation/business-central/powerbi-finance.md

 ![Screenshot of the Finance overview report](./media/finance-powerbi-finance-overview.png "Finance Overview (screenshot)")

-The report show the following KPIs:
+The report shows the following KPIs:

 - KPI 1
 - KPI 2